mhibbins/mhibbins.github.io/docs/_pages/research.md

 layout: single
 ---

-My research applies primarily theoretical and computational approaches to understand the role that genomes play in macroevolutionary patterns and processes.
+Our research applies primarily theoretical and computational approaches to understand the role that genomes play in macroevolutionary patterns and processes.

 ### Detecting and characterizing introgression using genomic data